micked99/ICT-Wspr-complete-setup/README.md

 # Setup parameters in the code
 The Arduino code is setup from start to use a 26Mhz Tcxo and to use a 4Mhz xo divided by 2 to run at 2Mhz, if other values used the code needs to be changed - see below

+Set you call in the ino file by edit this: const char call[] = "SA9BSS";
+Set initial power of the 5351: int pwr_level=79;
+it will for every sequnce increase the power one step so if you set it at 77 it will take two sequencies, 20 min before it will start at full power
+avalible valus are 76,77,78 and 79 where 79 is max power from the tx, 76 is just a few mW so I recomend not to ue that.

 Timing4.h is a testfile that will start tx every 2min, this it convinient to use during testing on the bench, final prep before flight is to edit the
 .ino file from #include "Timing4.h" to #include "Timing.h"